TomHarrop/ird-5acc-paper/ms/results.md

 Cluster 5, which had the highest mean L~2~FC in *O. sativa indica*, had an enrichment of *AP2/EREBP*-like genes (6 out of 17 genes; *p*~adj~ = 7.6 × 10^-3^, hypergeometric test), and cluster 1 also contains 3 *AP2/EREBP*-like genes (Table S8 **clustered-genes**).
 We used qPCR to confirm these patterns in all four stages of each accession for all *AP2/EREBP*-like genes in cluster 5 (Figure S8 **fluidigm-ap2-hb**).
 The enrichment of *AP2/EREBP*-like genes in cluster 5 and the presence of 3 *AP2/EREBP*-like genes in cluster 1 suggests that their pattern of expression is associated with differences in panicle architecture across wild and domesticated accessions.

-Clusters 3, 4 and 6 correlate with spikelet number and secondary branch number, but not with PC1, meaning that the L~2~FC of genes in those clusters does not correlate with the phenotypic differences between wild and domesticated accessions.
-Clusters of genes with high L~2~FC in *O. sativa indica* have a positive correlation with SBN and SpN, whereas clusters of genes with low L~2~FC in *O. sativa indica* have a negative correlation with SBN and SpN.
-Cluster 4 had an enrichment of HB genes (9 out of 31 genes; *p*~adj~ = 2.5 × 10^-4^).
-It also contained three MIKC^C^-type MADS-box genes (*LHS1*, *MFO1* and *MADS14*), which promote spikelet meristem determination [@jeonLeafyHullSterile12000; @ohmoriMOSAICFLORALORGANS12009a; @kobayashiInflorescenceMeristemIdentity2012], and three *AP2/EREBP*-like genes including *INDETERMINATE SPIKELET 1* (*IDS1*), which also controls inflorescence architecture [@chuckFloralMeristemInitiation2008; @leeTwoAP2Family2012].
-L~2~FCs of genes in this cluster are low in *O. sativa indica*, high in *O. glaberrima* and intermediate in the two wild accessions.
-Although these genes may be involved in regulation of panicle complexity, their expression does not appear to have changed in parallel in the two domestications.
-L~2~FCs of genes in clusters 3 and 6 change between accessions from the two continents.
-In cluster 3, L~2~FCs are higher in African species than in Asian species, meaning that the genes are more highly expressed in DM stages in African species.
-Genes in cluster 6 have the opposite pattern, with higher L~2~FCs in Asian species compared to African species.
-Cluster 3 contains the *LAX PANICLE 1* (*LAX1*) and *FLO-LFY HOMOLOG OF RICE* (*RFL*), which are involved in axillary meristem establishment and outgrowth and promotion of indeterminate meristematic activity in rice respectively [@komatsuLAX1FRIZZYPANICLE2001; @ikeda-kawakatsuABERRANTPANICLEORGANIZATION2012].
-Their higher expression at the DM stage in panicles from both wild and domsticated African accessions could be associated with a reduced number of spikelets.

 To find TF genes associated with parallel changes in panicle architecture during domestication, we tested the stage × domestication interaction for *O. rufipogon*, *O. sativa indica*, *O. barthii* and *O. glaberrima* at an FDR of 0.1 (Table S9 **DE-genes-interaction**).
 We detected 19 genes with a stage × domestication interaction, including nine *AP2/EREBP*-like genes (*p* = 4.4 × 10^-7^, hypergeometric test; Figure 6A **dom-genes-plot**).